-CKD models used for climate modelling should cover a much wider range.
-For CO2 we match the range of 35 0.5-8 times preindustrial concentrations used in RFMIP (Pincus et al., 2016).
-For the other four well-mixed anthropogenic greenhouse gases we require the capability to simulate the minimum concentrations found in the last million years, which occured at glacial maxima, up to the maximum 40 concentrations found in any of the CMIP6 future scenarios, which extend until 2250.
-The resulting ranges are shown in the bottom row of Table 2.
-The top row also shows the individual scenario of a glacial maximum, with the values for CO2 and CH4 taken from Petit et al. (1999) and for N2O 45 from the shorter period reported by Schilt et al. (2010).
-The fourth row shows a 'future' scenario consisting of worstcase conditions for 2110 by extracting the maximum concentrations from any of the CMIP6 scenarios at this time.
-In this year, the concentration of CH4 peaks at 3500 ppbv in the SSP3-7.0 scenario, and equivalent CFC-11 peaks at 2000 50 pptv in the SSP5-8.5 scenario.
+CKD models used for climate modelling should be able to simulate a wide range of greenhouse gas concentrations.
+The first four lines of Table 2 list individual scenarios that will be tested.
+They include present-day and preindustrial conditions, plus the conditions at a glacial maximum, with the values for CO2 and CH4 taken from Petit et al. (1999) and for N2O from the shorter period reported by Schilt et al. (2010).
+The fourth row shows a 'future' scenario consisting of worst-case conditions for 2110 by extracting the maximum concentrations from any of the CMIP6 scenarios at this time.
+In this year, the concentration of CH4 peaks at 3500 ppbv in the SSP3-7.0 scenario, and equivalent CFC-11 peaks at 2000 pptv in the SSP5-8.5 scenario.